TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/QuickStart/Index.rst

 Change Specific Cache Options
 =============================

-By default, most Core caches use the database backend.
+By default, most `Core`:pn: caches use the database backend.
 Default cache configuration is defined in :file:`typo3/sysext/core/Configuration/DefaultConfiguration.php` and can be overridden in :file:`LocalConfiguration.php`.